 Yes.
 This was found to be one of the greatest benefits.
 All College Ready students who want to take advantage of this premium housing selection for the fall should indicate Oak Hall as their first preference on their MSU Fall Housing application form.
-To take advantage of this benefit, students must be accepted and pay the $200 non-refundable deposit prior to April 1, 2014.
+To take advantage of this benefit, students must be accepted and pay the $100 non-refundable deposit prior to April 1, 2017.

-Can I move to a different residence hall for Fall 2014?
+Can I move to a different residence hall for Fall 2017?

 Yes.
 If a student prefers to move into a different residence hall, he/she will indicate their preference of residence hall on the MSU Fall Housing application form.
 Students participating in College Ready will be given priority in Fall housing assignments.
-To take advantage of this benefit, students must be accepted and pay the $200 non-refundable deposit prior to April 1, 2014.
+To take advantage of this benefit, students must be accepted and pay the $100 non-refundable deposit prior to April 1, 2016.

-If I elect to change residence halls after the College Ready program, do I have to move home between the end of the College Ready Program and Move-In Day for all Freshmen students?
+Do I have to move home between the end of the College Ready Program and Move-In Day for all Freshmen students?

 Do I have to live on campus for the College Ready Program?

 Yes.
 Because the program is designed to create a special living-learning community, we require that all students live on campus in the designated residence hall.

 If my roommate for the Fall semester is not in College Ready, can we still room together?

 Yes.
 Every effort will be made to accommodate you and your roommate according to the preferences indicated on both of your MSU Fall Housing application preferences list.

 Will I be taking classes with upper class MSU students?